 “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.”

-I am now a firm believer of writing therapy; seeing things written down makes whatever goes in your mind clearer, if not alive.
+I am now a firm believer of writing therapy; seeing things written down makes whatever goes in your mind clearer.
 What you wrote cannot be unsaid, but it is up to you if you want to share it.
 It’s the first step in taking ownership of your thoughts, your mind.
 It’s for free and the only thing required from you is your time, pen, paper or laptop, and the willingness to address what comes to mind.

 Scientific research shows that writing can help boost your immune system, so why not try it?
 Even specific illnesses and/or symptoms caused by depression, anxiety and traumatic experiences can be dealt with by putting pen to paper.
 In my own case, dealing with the aftermath of being diagnosed with multiple sclerosis and subsequent relationship issues, writing has helped so much so that my own GP acknowledges that I am now better equipped to deal with MS symptoms.